-Animal GE research and commercialization is governed by the same laws and regulations as plants and other organisms detailed in the plants chapter 1 of this report.
+Animal GE research and commercialization is governed by the same laws and regulations as plants and other organisms detailed in the plants Chapter 1 of this report.
 The same government departments and agencies are involved.
+Cloned animals that do not have any genetically engineered traits are not new organisms so are not covered by the HSNO Act.
+The pieces of legislation that pertain to any animals would govern the use and management of cloned animals, i.e. the laws relating to animal welfare for example.

+b) APPROVALS

-b) With respect to contained field trials, conditions of approval are likely to include: very high levels of animal husbandry: sturdy high security fencing, which is also vermin proof: control of any effluent; and a method to dispose of dead animals that contains or destroys the novel genes.
-Only one contained field trial is currently operating.
+With respect to contained field trials, conditions of approval are likely to include: very high levels of animal husbandry; sturdy high security fencing, which is also vermin proof; control of any effluent; and a method to dispose of dead animals that contains or destroys the novel genes.
+Only one contained animal field trial is currently operating (see Appendix - ERMA200223).

-c) INNOVATIVE BIOTECHNOLOGIES
+c) INNOVATIVE BIOTECHNOLOGIES: